Everyone talks about training engagement — but what does it really mean?

 When we want to give them a chance to review their know-how, we use Quizzes.

-Of course you may have what I call ‘social’ activities to help you build connection, such as how people introduce themselves at the beginning or share what they’ve learned by the end.
+Of course, you may also include what I call “social” activities to help build connection, such as how people introduce themselves at the beginning or share what they’ve learned by the end.

 But for me it’s important that all activities have their purpose and place.